 - 36. Sows and gilts shall be kept in groups except during the period between seven days before the predicted day of farrowing and the day on which the weaning of piglets (including any piglets fostered) is complete. - 37.
 The pen where the group is kept must have sides greater than 2.8 m in length, except when there are less than 6 individuals in the group, when the sides of the pen must be no less than 2.4 m in length. - 38.
-The total unobstructed floor area available to each gilt after service and to each sow when gilts and/or sows are kept in groups must be at least $1.64~\text{m}2$ and $2.25~\text{m}2$ respectively.
-When these animals are kept in groups of less than 6 individuals the unobstructed floor area must be increased by 10%.
-When these animals are kept in groups of 40 or more individuals the unobstructed floor area may be decreased by 10%. - 39.
-For gilts after service and pregnant sows a part of the area required in paragraph 38 equal to at least $0.95 \, \text{m}2$ per gilt and at least $1.3 \, \text{m}2$ per sow must be of continuous solid floor of which a maximum of 15% is reserved for drainage openings. - 40.
-Sows and gilts kept on holdings of fewer than 10 sows may be kept individually provided that their accommodation complies with the requirements of paragraphs 6 and 7 of Part II of this Schedule. - 41.
-In addition to the requirements of paragraph 14 of Part II of this Schedule, sows and gilts must be fed using a system which ensures that each individual can obtain sufficient food even when competitors for the food are present. - 42.
+(1) The total unobstructed floor area available to each gilt after service and to each sow when such gilts or sows are kept in groups must be at least $1.64 \text{ m}^2$ and $2.25 \text{ m}^2$ respectively. - (2) When gilts after service or sows are kept in groups of less than 6 individuals the unobstructed floor area must be increased by 10%. - (3) When gilts after service or sows are kept in groups of 40 or more individuals the unobstructed floor area may be decreased by 10%. - 39.
+For gilts after service and pregnant sows, a part of the area required in paragraph 38 equal to at least $0.95\text{m}^2$ per gilt and at least $1.3\text{m}^2$ per sow must be of continuous solid floor of which a maximum of

+15% is reserved for drainage openings.

+- 40. Sows and gilts kept on holdings of fewer than 10 sows may be kept individually provided that their accommodation complies with the requirements of paragraphs 6 and 7. - 41.
+In addition to the requirements of paragraph 14, sows and gilts must be fed using a system which ensures that each individual can obtain sufficient food even when competitors for the food are present. - 42.
 All dry pregnant sows and gilts must be given a sufficient quantity of bulky or high fibre food as well as high energy food to satisfy their hunger and need to chew.